 Benefits of Zone Heating and Cooling

-Both multi-zone and single-zone mini split systems provide the option of zone heating and cooling.
+Both multi-zone and single-zone systems provide the option of zone heating and cooling.
 Zone temperature control refers to the capability of an HVAC unit to individually heat or cool an individual zone at a different temperature than other rooms in the house.
 In other words, you can individually adjust the temperature of one indoor mini split unit while the other units in your home operate at a different temperature.

 If you’ve ever been in a house where an upstairs floor is much warmer than a lower floor, you can understand the benefit to being able to individually adjust the temperature of each room.
 Such a capability is not an option for central heating and cooling systems.

 Installing a multi-zone mini split system in your home has numerous advantages.
 Here are some of the main benefits to consider:

 - Fewer outdoor units: perhaps the main benefit of a multi-zone system over several single-zone mini split systems is that there can be a single compressor for multiple units.
 Rather than installing an outdoor unit for every zone that you want to heat or cool, a single outdoor unit can be installed for up to eight indoor units.

 - Improved exterior home appearance: having numerous bulky outdoor compressors outside of one’s house can negatively impact your home’s exterior appearance.
 Fortunately, because multi-zone systems only require one outdoor unit for up to eight indoor units, the need for numerous outdoor units is eliminated, resulting in a more pleasing home exterior appearance.